How to Go Above and Beyond the Call of Duty with Customers

 So how do you get started with noodlejamming?

 A = Attitude's the Key.
 Change your Mindset, Change your Mouth!
 Harvest with joy every complaint that you hear.
 Encourage all your staff to be open to hear complaints as opportunities to brainstorm (noodlejam) solutions.

 B = Begin at the Top.
 Are you missing the opportunity to noodlejam with your internal customers?
 Your staff will not participate in this new idea if they are afraid that they will:

 Be reprimanded for bringing negative complaints to the table

 Feel that this new process just means more work

 See nothing get implemented

 C = Commit to Action.
 You must have some process in place to listen, take, create, and act on the solutions that you're harvesting.
 If consumers and staff see that "nothing is really changing around here" your creative ideas will come to a quick halt and all you will end up with is more complaining...now internal AND external/

 D = Dedicate to Toot Your Horn.
 If growing and improving your customer communication and action is really important to you than dedicate someone in your office to be the "birddog" for customer service awards.
 There are lots out there.
 Make sure you've got someone that's publishing articles about your successes and blogging!

-Have a question for Sheryl?
-Ask or leave a comment below!
+Have a question for Sheryl or want to leave a comment?